Nick Senzel Player Props: Reds vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is last in the league with a collective 7.4 strikeouts per nine innings.
+- The 7.4 strikeouts per nine innings put together by the Athletics pitching staff ranks last in the league.

-- The Athletics' 8.05 team ERA ranks last across all league pitching staffs.
+- The Athletics' 7.86 team ERA ranks last among all league pitching staffs.

-- Athletics pitchers combine to give up 48 total home runs at a clip of 1.8 per game (most in the league).
+- The Athletics surrender the most home runs in baseball (49 total, 1.8 per game).

 © 2023 Data Skrive.
 All rights reserved.